PowChow/datacamp_catDecisionTree/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:a9baf21993
 ## Create panda series categorical values; pandas 'categorical' var type

+Explictly identify categorical variables in your dataframe.
+If not, you'll need to individually take variables

 use pandas categorical method to create a series of categorical variables